COVESA/s2dm/docs-gen/README.md

 - [Relearn Theme](https://github.com/McShelby/hugo-theme-relearn)

 Please follow the [documentation](https://gohugo.io/documentation/) for installation and further questions around the framework.
-Currently, the HUGO version used for generating VSS documentation is `0.129.0`, as controlled by the [buildcheck.yml](https://github.com/COVESA/vehicle_signal_specification/blob/master/.github/workflows/buildcheck.yml)
+Currently, the HUGO version used for generating S2DM documentation is `0.129.0`, as controlled by the [buildcheck.yml](https://github.com/COVESA/s2dm/blob/master/.github/workflows/buildcheck.yml)

 ## Run the documentation server locally